mchua/facultyaslearners/1b-lit-post.md

+We will then discuss curricular (re)design and innovation as liminal spaces within the faculty experience of academia.
+Poststructuralism and postmodernism (post-) paradigms offer us tools for understanding learning in liminal spaces.
+We will go through several of these post- tools and discuss how each of them helps us understand and disrupt our views of faculty as learners.

 (This section should introduce poststructuralism and postmodernism as tools to help us examine faculty learning within liminal experiences.

 * What are liminal spaces / liminal experiences, and where might they occur in faculty learning?